- ContactWe’re Waiting

 - You can attend annual events such as the Annual Forefather Luncheon and meeting, Fall History Conference and Julmiddag Christmas Event

-- You will meet others who share your interest in the early Swedes and Finns and Swedish/Finish culture
+- You will meet others who share your interest in the early Swedes and Finns and Swedish/Finnish culture

 - You can gain access to various collections including the Peter S. Craig Collection and the Ronald S. Beatty Collection

 - Membership is available for everyone interested in the history of the New Sweden Colony and the early Swedes and Finns of America and learn more about your forefather ancestor and share your interest with others